gregory-dushan/express-starter/README.md

 12. Cache management with [redis](https://redis.io/).
 13. One click deploy to [Google Cloud Run](https://cloud.google.com/run).

-## Api Documentation
-Api documentation of this project was created with [swagger](https://swagger.io/).
-You can access the swagger configuration file from [this link](https://app.swaggerhub.com/apis/mucahitnezir/express-starter/).
-You can also discover the interactive documentation by going to `/docs` when you run the application.

 ## Database Selection
 This project is compatible with sql-based databases.
 You can change default dialect (postgres) in anytime.